cozis/tinytemplate/README.md

 ```

 ## Internals
 TinyTemplate works by compiling a template string into a bytecode program, and then evaluating the program to generate the output.
+(TODO)